bynhxx/bynhxx/README.md

 ✔️ Vue.js

 #### 👓 I also know something about...
+🔹 Sass
+🔹 Vue
+🔹 Rest APIs
+🔹 Basics of MySQL
+🔹 Basics of Python and PHP
 🔹 Basics of React and React Native
-🔹 Basics of Python and PHP
 🔹 Most and main concepts of Javascript
-🔹 Basics of MySQL
-🔹 Vue.js
-🔹 Sass

-#### 🖥️ Softwares I (almost) daily use:
-- Figma 💜
-- Wordpress
-- Illustrator
-- Photoshop